pytorch-ignite/pytorch-ignite.ai/src/blog/2021-08-11-GAN-evaluation-using-FID-and-IS.md

 )
 ```

-## Ignite Training Concepts
+### Ignite Training Concepts

 Training in Ignite is based on three core components, namely, Engine, Events and Handlers.
 Let's briefly discuss each of them.

-*   **Engine** - The [Engine](https://pytorch.org/ignite/v0.4.5/generated/ignite.engine.engine.Engine.html#engine) can be considered somewhat similar to a training loop.
-It takes a `train_step` as an argument and runs it  over each batch of the dataset, emmiting events as it goes.
+*   **Engine** - The [Engine](https://pytorch.org/ignite/generated/ignite.engine.engine.Engine.html#engine) can be considered somewhat similar to a training loop.
+It takes a `train_step` as an argument and runs it  over each batch of the dataset, triggering events as it goes.

-*   **Events** - [Events](https://pytorch.org/ignite/v0.4.5/generated/ignite.engine.events.Events.html#events) are emmited by the Engine when it reaches a specific point in the run/training.
+*   **Events** - [Events](https://pytorch.org/ignite/generated/ignite.engine.events.Events.html#events) are emitted by the Engine when it reaches a specific point in the run/training.

-*   **Handlers** - These are [functions](https://pytorch.org/ignite/v0.4.5/handlers.html#ignite-handlers) which can be configured so that they are triggered when a certain Event is emmited by the Engine.
-Ignite has a long list of pre defined Handlers such as checkpoint, early stopping, logging and built-in metrics.
+*   **Handlers** - Functions that can be triggered when a certain Event is emitted by the Engine.
+Ignite has a long list of pre defined Handlers such as checkpoint, early stopping, logging and built-in metrics, see [ignite-handlers](https://pytorch.org/ignite/handlers.html#ignite-handlers).

-### Training Step Function
+#### Training Step Function

 A training step function will be run batch wise over the entire dataset by the engine.
 It contains the basic training steps, namely, running the model, propagating the loss backward and taking an optimizer step.
 We run the discriminator model on both real images and fake images generated by the Generator model.
 The function returns Generator and Discriminator Losses and the output generated by Generator and Discriminator.